iulianlaz/json-rpc-backend/README.md

  JSON-RPC presence service was used for my bachelor thesis "Web Presence Detection", but other services could be added as well.

+#### Structure
+ The code is structured as follows:
+ * Request layer - It intercepts and handles the request.
+Also an object with request information is built
+ * Executor layer
+ * Service layer
+ * Data access object (DAO) layer

 ### Examples

 #### Request